slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Good taste is easy.
 What’s challenging is to be close to vulgarity."
 -- Adam Caruso [1962]*

-## On design
+### On design

-> *"Good design: is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to teh last detail; is environmental friendly; is as little design as possible."
+> *"Ten principles for good design: good design is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to teh last detail; is environmental friendly; is as little design as possible."
--- Dieter Rams {Ten principles for good design} [1932]*
+-- Dieter Rams [1932]*